mathigatti/MELI-Escuelita/README.md

 # GinDB
-Data Base with Gin Golang
+Server which access a Data Base of Clients and prints them at localhost:8080/json It's made with Gin, the golang Framework.